 This inspection procedure should be followed if it is determined that a follow-up inspection is necessary to close a CAL; to verify that a licensee or individual has met the requirements of an Order; to review the licensee’s response for the adequacy of the corrective actions, including whether the license has properly identified the causes for violations that resulted in the issuance of a Notice of Violation.

-03.02 Guidance
+03.02 Inspection Planning Guidance

 The timing of NRC follow-up to a routine inspection would depend on the relative qualitative safety or security significance of a deficient licensee program in the area of the traditional enforcement action.
 Typically, the inspection staff will have information about the probable cause of traditional enforcement actions as a result of their normal inspection activity.
 In addition, as part of the enforcement process, the licensee would make their own determination of their program adequacy.
 The available information can then be used to decide on the timing of NRC follow-up, along with the scope and depth of follow-up that is warranted.
 Follow-up on Orders should generally be completed after notification by the licensee, or party subject to the order, that the required actions are complete.
 Some actions are recurring over a long period, as such, follow-up is not required to wait pending completion of all confirmatory order actions.